Prathamdas3/Prathamdas3/README.md

 <h1 align="center">Hi 👋, I'm Pratham Das</h1>

 <h4 align="center">I am Pratham from India, and interested in Design and Development.
-I enjoy learning languages such as Python, JavaScript, C++, C, and WordPress.
+I enjoy learning languages such as Python, JavaScript, and Typescript.
 I also enjoy web design, UI design, as well as all aspects of design.
 But I enjoy the most developing new things like websites or applications </h4>